-The effective tax rate was 37.3% for the quarter ended March 31, 2010, compared with an effective tax rate of 14.9% for the quarter ended March 31, 2009.
-The provision for income taxes for March 31, 2010 is comprised of foreign income taxes, U.S. federal and state taxes, and withholding tax.
-The provision for income taxes for the quarter ended March 31, 2009 is comprised primarily of foreign income taxes, U.S. federal alternative minimum tax and state income taxes, and withholding tax.
-The increase in the effective tax rate for the quarter ended March 31, 2010, compared with the same period in the prior year, is attributable to the use of net operating loss carryforwards to reduce our tax rate in 2009, prior to releasing our valuation allowance at the end of fiscal 2009, as well as the fact that the U.S. research and development tax credit expired on December 31, 2009 and has not yet been extended by the U.S. Congress.
-The valuation allowance was released at the end of fiscal 2009.
+The effective tax rate was 33.1% for the quarter ended June 30, 2010, compared with an effective tax rate of 12.5% for the quarter ended June 28, 2009.
+The provision for income taxes for June 30, 2010 is comprised of foreign income taxes, U.S. federal and state taxes, and withholding tax.
+The provision for income taxes for the quarter ended June 28, 2009 is comprised primarily of foreign income taxes, U.S. federal alternative minimum tax, state income taxes, and withholding tax.
+The increase in the effective tax rate for the quarter ended June 30, 2010, compared with the same period in the prior year, is attributable primarily to the use of net operating loss carryforwards to reduce our tax rate in 2009, prior to releasing our valuation allowance at the end of fiscal 2009.